bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 {{ MACROS___make_sidecar_table("asl.MRIASLM0Scan") }}

 The following table recapitulates the ASL field dependencies.
 If Source field (column 1) contains the Value specified in column 2, then the Requirements in column 4 are imposed on the Dependent fields in column 3.
-See [Appendix XII](../appendices/arterial-spin-labeling.md#flowchart-based-on-dependency-table) for this information in the form of flowcharts.
+See the [ASL Appendix](../appendices/arterial-spin-labeling.md#flowchart-based-on-dependency-table) for this information in the form of flowcharts.

 | **Source field**         | **Value**    | **Dependent field**  | **Requirements**                                 |